Nicky Deverdics: Hartlepool United

 On 6 June 2016 it was announced that Deverdics had signed for Hartlepool United on a free transfer.
 Deverdics scored his first goal for Hartlepool in an FA Cup tie against Stamford on 6 November 2016.

 Wrexham

 On 31 January 2018, Deverdics signed an 18-month contract with National League side Wrexham.
 Deverdics scored his first goal for Wrexham in the Cross-border derby against Chester on 11 March 2018, the 2nd goal in a 2–0 win.
 He was released by the club on 8 May 2019.

 Gateshead

-On 5 August 2019, Deverdics re-joined for Gateshead.
+On 5 August 2019, Deverdics re-joined Gateshead.

 Blyth Spartans

 On 9 July 2021, Deverdics re-signed for National League North side Blyth Spartans.
-On 25 May 2024 Deverdics renewed his contract with Spartans ahead of the 2024-25 Northern Premier League season, having captained the team the season prior which ended with relegation from the National League North.
+On 25 May 2024, Deverdics renewed his contract with Spartans ahead of the 2024-25 Northern Premier League season, having captained the team the season prior, which ended with relegation from the National League North.

+He signed for Newton Aycliffe in July 2025, then for Heaton Stannington in January 2026.